-Tax Filing Extension Deadline | H&R Block
+Tax Extension Deadline Information

-If you filed for an extension through Form 4868, your time to file was extended but not the due date of your actual tax liability.
+- If you filed for an extension through Form 4868, your time to file was extended but not the due date of your actual tax liability.

-Tax Filing Extension Deadline
+Tax Filing Extension Deadline in 2022

-Actions for Extended Filers
+Notes for Extended Filers

 The tax filing extension deadline can’t be extended beyond the Oct.
 15 deadline.
 That means if you still owe for 2022, this is your last chance to complete a return without significant interest and penalties.